 PE is a multidisciplinary engineering and architectural consulting company with advanced expertise and project capability.
 The broadly-based know-how of PE's engineers, architects and specialists is integrated and generates value for clients and society.
 PE supplies knowledge-intensive services, such as feasibility studies, investigations and strategic planning, at all stages of the client's project.
-At the end of the 2023 financial year, the company had 753 employees.
+All sales are made in Sweden.
+At the end of the 2024 financial year, the company had 675 employees.
 This makes PE one of Sweden's leading engineering and architectural consulting firms.
-Some 13,000 assignments were performed during the year on behalf of 4,000 clients.
+Around 11,000 assignments were performed during the year on behalf of 3,600 clients.
 The timing and significance of services delivered in all operating segments is detailed below: